Ready for the ultimate needle drop? Listen up for everything you need to know about Record Store Day (RSD), taking place this Saturday, April 12.

 Aayat’s pro tips

-Second, long lines are inevitable (I’ve seen people camp out with sleeping bags in the wee hours of the morning), so I also recommend grabbing your favorite breakfast + coffee and dress appropriately for the weather.
+Second, long lines are inevitable (I’ve seen people camp out with sleeping bags in the wee hours of the morning), so I also recommend grabbing your favorite breakfast + coffee and dressing appropriately for the weather.

 Lastly, remember that just because it’s on the RSD list, does not guarantee a store will have received it.
 This event is fun, but competitive, and stores cannot promise that they will have a copy of each release.
 Be patient, and call your friendly record store clerk so they can give you an idea of what to expect.